1austrartsua1/distributedPS/README.md

 # distributedPS

 Implementations for solving least-squares.
+Master-worker implementations including asynchronous versions.

 These were run on the Cori cluster using an interactive session.
 Get an interactive session with
 ```
 salloc -C gpu -N 1 --ntasks 20 -t 180 --cpus-per-task 1 -A m3898
 ```